annedenbesten/project-16/README.md

 Target coverage for corrected reads                                            40
 ```
 ## QUAST
-QUAST is a tool implementated for the assessment of quality of assembly.
+QUAST is a tool for the assessment of quality of assembly.
 The tool provides several types of files, containing information about the quality of the assembled genome.
 Galaxy is used to run QUAST, having the following settings:
 ```
 Input files                                                                    Canu_output_contigs.fasta.gz
 Type of assembly                                                               Genome